Operation Ganga: Situation

 Educational hostels and bunkers in buildings in Ukraine provided shelter for those unable to travel to evacuation points.
 Students faced problems withdrawing and exchanging money.
 Indian students were less prepared for how to react to the escalating military situation as compared to the Ukrainians (Russo-Ukrainian War).

 On 1 March the Indian Ministry of Foreign Affairs announced that all Indians have left the capital of Kyiv.
-The Indian Embassy in Ukraine, in all caps, on 2 March tweeted "Leave Kharkiv Immediately" and said that, using any means possible, reach nearby locations including Pisochyn.
-These are 11, 12 and 16 kilometers walking distance.
+The Indian Embassy in Ukraine, in all caps, on 2 March tweeted "LEAVE KHARKIV IMMEDIATELY" and that, using any means possible, reach nearby locations including Pisochyn.
+(These are 11, 12 and 16 kilometers walking distance.)
 The deadline given was "by 6 pm local time (9.30 pm IST)".
 A defence advisory on 3 March suggested multiple survival guidelines to those still left.
 All Indians were evacuated by Pisochyn by 5 March.
 The last major locality with Indians was Sumy.
 Around 1,000 foreign students were among the first wave of evacuees from Sumy to Poltava on 8 March, among whom 576 are Indians.
 This was facilitated by humanitarian corridors.
 Indian sailors and several sailors from other countries stranded in port of Mykolaiv were also provided evacuation assistance in the same time period.

-Some Indian students reported through social media that they faced trouble and others were beaten up, while attempting to cross the Ukraine-Poland border.But they were so relieved and made to feel home by selfless Indian diaspora in Poland who were at the border.
+Some Indian students reported through social media that they faced trouble and others were beaten up, while attempting to cross the Ukraine-Poland border.
+But they were relieved and made to feel home by the selfless Indian diaspora in Poland who were at the border.
 Poland's Ambassador to India clarified that it was a humanitarian situation and Poland would ease border crossings and all nationalities would be provided food and shelter.
 Attempts were made, including in an Indian embassy advisory, to get Indian students to use the tricolour, the flag of India, to provide identification.
 Some students who crossed over found temporary accommodation by themselves, while others required embassy arrangements.
 Evacuation flights had taken off from locations including Budapest in Hungary, Rzeszow in Poland, Kosice in Slovakia.

 Russian passage had been sought on the eastern front of Ukraine to evacuate through Russia.
 Some Indian students in Russia had started preparing for eventualities even though Russia was showing signs of normalcy.
 The blow of the COVID-19 pandemic to education since 2020 threatened to be worsened for the students by the ongoing situation.
 The Russian Embassy in India in the capital saw small scale protests on 25 February by some of the families whose relatives haven't been able to get themselves out.

 On 17 March, Official Spokesperson of the Ministry of External Affairs stated that there are still some Indians in Ukraine and if assistance is required it will be provided.